manish-garodia/database-livelabs/projects/dba-essentials-test/db21c-livelabs-workshops/manage-schema-objects/initialize-environment/initialize-environment.md

 In this task, you will verify that that the required components, such as Listener, Oracle Database, and ORDS, are running on the host.

-1. Verify that the non-standard listener service, *oracle-db-listener*, is running.
+1. Verify that the listener service, *oracle-db-listener*, is running.

     ```
     $ <copy>sudo systemctl status oracle-db-listener</copy>